apollographql/graphql-tag/README.md

 `
 ```

-**Note:** _While it may seem redundant to have to both embed the `userFragment` variable in the template literal **AND** spread the `...User_user` fragment in the graphQL selection set, this requirement makes static analysis by tools such as eslint-plugin-graphql possible._
+While it may seem redundant to have to both embed the `userFragment` variable in the template literal **AND** spread the `...User_user` fragment in the graphQL selection set, this requirement makes static analysis by tools such as eslint-plugin-graphql possible.
+For a more concise method of embedding fragments see [Spreadable Fragments](#spreadable-fragments) below.

 #### Why use this?